workingDog/scalakml/README.md

 Note a FeaturePart is not a Feature, but it is part of the Feature trait.
 A FeaturePart can be created and is typically added to a
 Feature element, such as Document, Folder, Placemark, etc...

-In addition to the base classes is a bunch of experimental helper methods of the type withXXX().
+In addition to the base classes are the helper methods: With(..), addTo(..) and addToOption(..).
-These methods return a new object with the XXX changed.
+These methods return a new object with the specified field name changed.
 For example:
-- placemark withName("someName")
+- placemark With("someName")

 returns a new copy of the placemark object with the name changed to "someName", all other fields are the same as before.
 See the examples.